-The Tower of London History
+Tower of London History

 Condemned Prisoners at the Tower of London

-Another prisoner, Guy Fawkes, had planned to assassinate King James I and blow up the House of Lords.
-He was found in the basement of Westminster Palace, below Parliament, guarding a door to a room filled with gunpowder.
+Another prisoner, Guy Fawkes, had not only planned to assassinate King James I but also blow up the House of Lords.
+His captors found him in the basement of Westminster Palace, below Parliament.
+They caught him guarding a door to a room filled with gunpowder.

-The torturers used the rack to stretch a prisoner; manacles, to hang him/her by the arms; and the scavenger’s daughter, a compression device.
-An executioners block and ax that may have been used in the last beheading in the 1700s is still on display.
+The torturers used the rack to stretch a prisoner and manacles to hang the accused by the arms.
+Plus the scavenger’s daughter compressed the victim.
+Additionally, an executioners block and ax that may have been used in the last beheading in the 1700s is still on display.

 Tower of London Royal Beasts

-The Jewel House and The Crown Jewels
+Jewel House and Crown Jewels

 Moreover, The Queen wears the Crown Jewels at the State Opening of Parliament.
-Her crown alone weighs about three pounds and she practices wearing it in the privacy of her residence.
+Most noteworthy, her crown alone weighs about three pounds, and she practices wearing it in the privacy of her residence.

 Tower of London Ravens